 12. Offers students organization and study skills programs on individual or group basis

-Parenting a child with any sort of special needs, regardless of the age and the nature of the need, is frustrating and painful for the parents or caregivers.
+Parenting a child with any sort of special needs and learning difficulties, regardless of the age and the nature of the need, is frustrating and painful for the parents or caregivers.
 It is a stressful and confusing journey that sometimes leads families and relationships to the breaking point.

 As consultants, Special Miles prior target is to work alongside with parents in order to offer them viable options to help their child.

-Parents of children with special needs have to be exceedingly resourceful.
+Parents of children with special needs and learning difficulties have to be exceedingly resourceful.
 They face all the regular challenges of parenting, compounded by an onslaught of additional challenges, when it comes to helping their children get through the day and receive the services and schooling they require.

 Yet, what happens when parents have just received their child's diagnosis and feeling overwhelmed by the tasks ahead, not sure where to begin?
 Where to go?
 What to do?
 Or what if they have been struggling with their child for a few years, but still cannot feel growth and progress?